 Your research must be part of an overall research program which lies in a field that NSERC supports.
 For awards held at universities, your research must be supervised by a faculty member whose own research program lies in a field that NSERC supports.
 In cases where the proposed research is deemed to fall within the mandate of either the Canadian Institutes of Health Research (CIHR) or the Social Sciences and Humanities Research Council (SSHRC), NSERC will not accept the application.
 If you have received previous funding from NSERC, this does not mean that you are automatically deemed eligible for continued NSERC funding.
 As you advance in your studies, if the focus of your research changes from the natural sciences and engineering to the health or social sciences and humanities areas, you may no longer be eligible for NSERC support.
 For important information about the eligible fields of research, refer to the Eligibility Criteria for Students and Fellows.

 Note: Proposals that include the use of methodologies, tools, techniques and knowledge from the NSE are not automatically considered eligible for NSERC support.
 The proposed research must clearly be intended to advance knowledge in the NSE.

 Complete this section if your research is in a discipline that falls under the mandate of more than one federal granting agency (e.g., psychology, management studies, geography, physical education, bio-medical engineering, health sciences, bioinformatics, biostatistics, etc.).

 Describe the NSE research challenges of the project on which you propose to work during the tenure of your scholarship or fellowship.
 Clearly explain what you will be doing and why it should be considered research that is predominantly NSE.
-Note that this section will be used only by NSERC staff to review eligibility.
-It will not be shared with committee members.

 Points to consider